 - The project should meet a need in the community.
 The project can be someone else's idea, but it must be planned, organized, and implemented by you.

 - You must plan your project carefully, identifying those whom you will help, those who will help you, and those who will work with you to complete the project.

-- You may design and complete a Silver Award project with one or more Girl Scout Cadette partners.
-Each of you must be responsible for doing one specific piece of the project, and each must spend the full number of required hours on your portion of the project.
+- A Silver Award should be completed as an individual, or in a small group of two to four people total.
+If you work in a small group, each of you must be responsible for one specific piece of the project, and each must spend the full number of required hours on your portion of the project.

 - You may begin working on the prerequisites as soon as you bridge to or register as a Girl Scout Cadette.

-- The Silver Award project can be approved by the troop advisor.
+- The Silver Award project is approved by the troop advisor using this tool.
 It does not need council approval.
-However, if a troop advisor has questions about whether a project is appropriate or should be approved, she/he may contact the Teen Program Specialist at email@example.com
+However, if a troop advisor has questions about whether a project is appropriate or should be approved, she/he may contact the Teen Program Specialist at firstname.lastname@example.org

-- Complete the Silver Award Report Form (PDF).
+- Complete the Silver Award Report Form after you finish the project (PDF).
 You must use the current form.

 Click here for the Court of Awards, where you can see the names of girls who have earned the Silver Award.